 Another, often overlooked player in synthetic biology is China.
 “They don’t just throw money at it like I think the Americans do.
 They really throw brainpower,” said Collins.
-“They’ll erect the buildings super fast, they’ll fill it with the best brains, they’ll give it all the equipment it needs and then, they’ll say, ‘Right, go off and do, and let’s turn this around.’”
+“They’ll erect the buildings super fast, they’ll fill it with the best brains, they’ll give it all the equipment it needs and then, they’ll say, ‘right, go off and do, and let’s turn this around.’”

 Meany also thinks China has a lot of potential.
-“It is probably the place that best combines combines entrepreneurial flair, funding and a large integrated marketplace.”
+“It is probably the place that best combines entrepreneurial flair, funding and a large integrated marketplace.”

 There is no doubt the field will continue to develop and is changing rapidly.
 For example, the cost of creating synthetic DNA will almost certainly drop significantly, according to Freemont.
 He believes this will drive innovation in the same way that automation, increased efficiency, and lower costs of next-generation sequencing have done to date.